tani/vim-jetpack/README.md

 All `jetpack#` functions are exported as `jetpack` module.
 You can call them using `require('jetpack')` as you want.
-Additionaly, functions compatible with packer.nvim and paq.nvim are available.
+Additionally, functions compatible with packer.nvim and paq.nvim are available.

 - `require('jetpack.paq')(config)`
   - This function loads plugins described in config like `paq.nvim`.